Cookies on the Healthspan site

 Loaded with heart-healthy monounsaturated fatty acids these nutrient dense fruit are a good source of vitamins and minerals including magnesium and potassium and anti-inflammatory omega 3 fatty acids.
 They also contain vitamin K, essential for bone health and more cramp-reducing potassium than a banana.

-There is evidence to show drinking fermented milk can both prevent and reduce muscle soreness.
-10 Try a fermented milk drink like kaffir – available from health food shops.
-Research also shows that drinking cow’s milk can similarly help with muscle recovery.
-11 Add milk or yogurt to YoGo Glucosamine or Omega 3 to create a a double whammy of muscle-recovery nutrients.
+There is evidence to show drinking fermented milk can both prevent and reduce muscle soreness.10 Try a fermented milk drink like kefir, which is available from health food shops.
+Research also shows that drinking cow's milk can similarly help with muscle recovery.11 Add milk or yogurt to create a double whammy of muscle-recovery nutrients.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn't possible, supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.